 The nice thing about Trout gear is that it’s considered minimal compared to other species.
-A standard trout fishing setup would include a spinning reel with an ultralight trout rod or action rod besides, 4-8 lb fluorocarbon line.
+A standard trout fishing setup would include a trout spinning reel with an ultralight rod or action rod besides, a 4-8 lb fluorocarbon line.

 Here is some general advice for the gear when you’re fishing trout:

 A spin casting or spinning rod will do the job.
 Fishing rods and reels have come to a long road across the year.
 Technology advancements didn’t make it not only lighter, but stronger.
 That’s why I recommend picking an ultralight fishing rod.